Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 \end{thm}

-Just as in the operad case we have a topological characterization of Poincaré-Koszul modules.
+Just as in the operad case we have a topological characterization of Poincaré-Koszul right module pairs.

-\begin{prp} A module pair $(R,A)$ over the operad $O$ is Poincaré-Koszul with respect to a field $k$, if and only if, the fibers of $\xi_{(R,A)}$ are all spherical, each spherical fibration is $k$-orientable, and there are fixed orientations of the fibers such that the partial composites induce degree $1$ maps of the fibers. \end{prp}
+\begin{prp} A closed right module pair $(R,A)$ over a Poincaré-Koszul operad $O$ is Poincaré-Koszul with respect to all fields $k$, if and only if the fibers of $\xi_{(R,A)}$ are all spherical, each spherical fibration is $k$-orientable, and there are fixed orientations of the fibers such that the partial composites induce degree $1$ maps of the fibers. \end{prp}